rbattistini/master-thesis-slides/main.typ

     [Claude Sonnet 4], [Hints and Remarks], [0.5], [77.78],
   )
   #set align(left)
-  LLMs are promising for plan generation, provided that appropriate parameter configurations are given and that the agents' programmer documents the domain with hints.
+  LLMs are promising for plan generation, provided that appropriate parameter configurations are given and that the agents' programmer documents the domain with *hints*.
-  Providing remarks significantly improves the results.
+  Providing *remarks* significantly improves the results.

   #colbreak()
   #columns(2)[